AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 1. Set **Persist Shopping Cart** to one of the following:

    `Yes` - If the session cookie expires, the persistent cookie is preserved.
-If a guest shopper later logs in or creates a new account, the shopping cart is restored.
+If a guest shopper later logs in or creates an account, the shopping cart is restored.

    `No` - The shopping cart is not preserved for guests after the session cookie expires.